 Free Will

-When I was in college, one of my fellow psychology majors asked me if learning about psychological theories made me question whether we had free will.
+When I was in college, one of my fellow psychology major classmates asked me if learning about psychological theories made me question whether we had free will.
 It did not.
 Although his question did make me read through the theories again, just to make sure I understood them correctly.
 But I was still convinced of my free will.

 In my last post I used the example of an alcoholic father to illustrate how difficult it is to sort out blame and responsibility.
 If alcoholism is genetic, and his parents were alcoholics, and all of his friends drink, what chance does he have of living a sober life?
 How much of his behavior is in his control?